 Digital Strategist by day, bit of an activist by night, think it's my old age, that and working in the third sector.
 In my first weeks of working at my agency, Reason Digital, I was introduced to the green roof project in Stevenson square and A New Leaf, years later I’m a trustee.
 It’s so important to take an active role in your community, whether that’s the place you live or work, to shape the places around us and make them better for everyone.

 Lover of all things green and long-time plant aficionado, I'm a country boy turned city centre resident who cares about Manchester's precious green spaces and would like to see nature flourish in the city.
 When I'm not busy managing projects for a national conservation charity, I'm helping run NQGrowboxes, guerilla gardening, or at the allotment.
 Through A New Leaf I'm keen to use our collective voice to influence the big decisions that impact on Manchester and make it a cleaner, greener place to live, work and play.

 I am a designer-activist-researcher.
 As an activist I campaign for initiatives close to my heart such as the NQGrowboxes in Piccadilly Basin.
 When I lived in Manchester’s City Centre I would look out of my window at concrete and car parks and the NQGrowboxes served as a beautiful reminder of the life, nature and change of seasons that can and do occur in a city centre.
 As a designer-researcher I co-produce events and activities and I’m continually curious about how we experience, care and maintain green space in Manchester.

 I have lived in the Northern Quarter for 13 years now, one morning walking past Pocket Park I stopped to speak to some local residents who were gardening, I’m not sure what made me stop to chat that day but a few months later I had taken over running NQGreening!
-A year later I was also running NQGrowboxes, a fabulous patch of green space on a car park in the middle of the city, a few months after that I became one of the trustees of A New Leaf.
+A year later I was also running NQGrowboxes, a fabulous patch of green space on a car park in the middle of the city.